tech-med/medlearnity.com/src/content/wpPages/tutors/mimi-kim/index.md

 ---
 title: 'Mimi Kim'
 pubDate: 2025-01-03
 description: 'I am passionate about teaching and find a lot of joy in helping students approach their exams with less anxiety.
-My tutoring approach focuses on mastering '
+My tutoring approach focuses on mastering.'
 ---

 # Meet Mimi Kim